datarail/concat-docker/README.md

 the parameters to use when running the application on the given data.
 This should be found in the config directory and named according to the specification of the application for which it is intended.
-In this example, the configuration file is expected to be called `concat_config.yml`.
+In this example, the configuration file is expected to be called `concat.yml`.

 ## Data

 Example data for running the `concat` application.
-Includes the required `concat_config.yml` config file and two files to be concatenated.
+Includes the two files to be concatenated.
 The Docker compose file currently references this directory relative to the location of the `docker-compose.yml` as the input directory.

+## Config

+Example config for running the `concat` application.
+Includes the required `concat.yml` config file.
+The Docker compose file currently references this directory relative to the location of the `docker-compose.yml` as the config directory.

 ## Standard Docker Layout